alinsimion/llm_api_seq_det/README.md

 {
     "model_name": {
         "total_responses": "The total number of responses",
-        "responses_with_match": "The total number of responses on witch the regexes matched", "response_succes_rate": "The number of responses on witch the regexes matched divided by the total number of responses", "response_avg_duration": "The average duration of the responses (in seconds)", "total_duration": "The total time it took to get all responses from the models without retries due to errors or unusable responses(in seconds)", "avg_response_len": "The average response length of the models relative to the total number of responses",
+        "responses_with_match": "The total number of responses on which the regexes matched", "response_succes_rate": "The number of responses on which the regexes matched, divided by the total number of responses", "response_avg_duration": "The average duration of the responses (in seconds)", "total_duration": "The total time it took to get all responses from the models without retries due to errors or unusable responses(in seconds)", "avg_response_len": "The average response length of the models relative to the total number of responses",